mosabami/modernize-app-ai-ready/exercises/ex-1/4-postgres.md

     ```

     You will notice that there are presently no tables available.
 Tables and data will be added programatically in later exercises.You can run this command again afterwards to see the difference.
-1. Set the postgresfqdn environment variable in your powershell terminal
+1. Set the postgresfqdn environment variable in your PowerShell terminal

     ```powershell
     $env:PGHOST = "< the Postgres servername you recorded above similar to this format: ignite24apokoay3pdhckpg.postgres.database.azure.com>"